EarthAsylum/eacCronSettings/readme.md

 `true` | `false` (default: undefined)

 Disable the Action Scheduler queue runner.
 Does not disable or change Action Scheduler functions but prevents actions from running via the queue runner triggered by WP-Cron.
-Like WP-Cron, Action Scheduler actions may be triggered by an external process (server cron or third-party cron service) using a [WP-CLI command](https://actionscheduler.org/wp-cli/).
+Like WP-Cron, Action Scheduler actions may be triggered by an external process (server cron) using a [WP-CLI command](https://actionscheduler.org/wp-cli/).

 **AS_RUN_TIME_LIMIT**
 `int (seconds)` (default: 60)